event-driven-robotics/snowball/README.md

 Then, to recreate the simulation results in the paper for the incrementer/encoder:

-In the folder "incrementer", excute:
+In the folder "encoder", excute:

-`aflat test_incMerge.act > test_incMerge.prs`
+`aflat test_enc.act > test_enc.prs`

 This will convert the act code to a production rule set.

 Then execute:

-`prsim test_incMerge.prs`
+`prsim test_enc.prs`

 This will open the command ine of the prsim tool.
 From that command line, execute:

-`source src_incMerge.src`
+`source src_enc.src`

 This will apply the instructions in the source file, which will first initialise the simulation and apply global reset signals, and will then provide a series of tokens to a chain of communication blocks, containing increment and merge.
 You will see a burst of output in the terminal as state transitions occur, which may last several seconds.
-Then you will be able to inspect the output file, called `output_R.dec`.
+Then you will be able to inspect the output file, called `output_addr.dec`.

 There is also a file corresponding to a chain of 8 communication blocks, for which the two files to use as above are:

-`prsim test_incMergeX8.prs`
+`prsim test_encX8.prs`

-`source src_incMergeX8.src`
+`source src_encX8.src`

 Back on the linux command line, to generate a netlist, which you could use for onward simulations in spice, execute:

-`prs2net -p 'incMerge<>' test_incMerge.act`
+`prs2net -p 'enc<>' test_enc.act`

-To test the code in the "decrementer" folder, the corresponding instructions are:
+To test the code in the "decoder" folder, the corresponding instructions are:

 `aflat test_dec.act > test_dec.prs`